 How stress and adrenal dysfunction can cause non-autoimmune hypothyroidism:

 - Adrenal dysfunction.
 This really goes hand in hand with stress and poor diet along with lack of rest and relaxation.
 The adrenals and the thyroid work as partners to help us feel energy and to maintain homeostasis in the body.
 Over-worked adrenals eventually begin to under-function, leaving their partner (the thyroid) to pick up the slack.
-If nothing changes in the balance between demands on our body and rest, the thyroid will be over-worked and suffer burnout.
+If nothing changes in the balance between demands on our body and rest, the thyroid will be overworked and suffer burnout.

-By and large the majority of people with hypothyroidism actually have an autoimmune form of it called Hashimoto’s.
+By and large, the majority of people with hypothyroidism actually have an autoimmune form of it called Hashimoto’s.
 When that’s the case, then there are a variety of other factors to look at when addressing the problem.
 Remember, whenever there are symptoms of thyroid imbalance, it’s rarely the real problem.
-Instead, they are mostly likely symptoms of an underlying problem.
-We we think of it like fire and smoke, it’s best to put out the fire, not just take the batteries out of the smoke detector.
+Instead, they are most likely symptoms of an underlying problem.
+We think of it like fire and smoke, it’s best to put out the fire, not just take the batteries out of the smoke detector.